Xilinx/XRT/src/runtime_src/doc/toc/platforms.rst

     User application compilation and execution

 Users use Vitis™ compiler, v++ to compile and link device code for the target platform.
 Host code written in C/C++/OpenCL may be compiled with gcc/g++.
-Host code may be written in Python OpenCL (using PyOpenCL) or Python XRT (using built-in python binding).
+Host code may also be written in Python OpenCL (using PyOpenCL) or Python XRT (using built-in python binding).

 PCIe Based Platforms
 ====================